-- Often the same information was stored in multiple master files. - Made it more difficult to effectively integrate data and obtain an organization-wide view of the data. - Also, the same information may not have been consistent between files. - If a student changed his/her phone number, it may have been updated in one master file but not another.
+- This proliferation of master files created problems: - Often the same information was stored in multiple master files. - Made it more difficult to effectively integrate data and obtain an organization-wide view of the data. - Also, the same information may not have been consistent between files. - If a student changed his phone number, it may have been updated in one master file but not another.